improveTheWorld/DataFlow.NET/docs/DataFlow-Data-Reading-Infrastructure.md

 Single Root (Non-Array) Clarification:
 - Fast path: Percentage can update after deserialization of the single value (may appear as a jump).
-- Validation / guard-rail path: The entire file is read in a single pass (HandleSingleRootFullFile).
+- Validation / guard-rail path: The entire file is read in a single pass (`ProcessSingleRootValidationFromStream`).
 No intermediate progress callbacks are emitted; expect an initial (optional) and final (100%) report only.

 ### 4.5.
 ElementValidator Usage Example